J. J. Abrams: Early life

-Film career
+Career

 Early career

 Abrams's first job in the movie business was at age 16 when he wrote the music for Don Dohler's 1982 horror movie Nightbeast.
 During his senior year at college, he teamed with Jill Mazursky, the daughter of award-winning writer/director Paul Mazursky, to write a feature film treatment.
 Purchased by Touchstone Pictures, the treatment was the basis for Taking Care of Business, Abrams's first produced film, which starred Charles Grodin and James Belushi and was directed by Academy Award winner Arthur Hiller.
 He followed with Regarding Henry, starring Harrison Ford, and Forever Young, starring Mel Gibson.
 He also co-wrote with Mazursky the script for the comedy Gone Fishin' starring Joe Pesci and Danny Glover.

 In 1994, he was part of the "Propellerheads" with Rob Letterman, Loren Soman, and Andy Waisler.
 The Propellerheads were a group of Sarah Lawrence alums experimenting with computer animation technology.
 They were contracted by Jeffrey Katzenberg to develop animation for the film Shrek.
 Abrams worked on the screenplay for the 1998 film Armageddon with producer Jerry Bruckheimer and director Michael Bay.
 That same year, he made his first foray into television with Felicity, which ran for four seasons on The WB Network, serving as the series' co-creator (with Matt Reeves) and executive producer.
 He also composed its opening theme music.